wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/sap/interacting-with-sap/README.md

 ballerina build sap_producer
 ```

-The build command would create an executable .jar file.
+The build command creates an executable .jar file.
 Now run the .jar file created in the above step.
 Path to the `ballerina.conf` could be provided using the `--b7a.config.file` option.

 ```bash
 java -jar target/bin/sap_producer.jar --b7a.config.file=path/to/ballerina.conf/file